 Get the Uber App.
 This is the best way to get around San Francisco, and don’t be afraid to use UberPool (it’s carpool option) — it’s cheaper and totally safe.
 Plus, you’ll meet more locals this way.

-Check in…on Airbnb.
 Most of San Francisco’s hotel options are all congregated around the central Union Square/Fisherman’s Wharf area, and while there are some decent options (The Fairmont is classic if you’re rolling high), why not use one of the Bay Area Tech scene’s pride-and-joys?
-Not all areas are great for tourists, so stick to Nob/Russian Hill, Castro/Duboce Triangle.

 Download this Google Map.
 It’s got all the locales you’ll need for your weekend.